 10. Higher limit for collecting taxes on social security funds

-A bit of bad news for some people: the maximum employee income taxed in favor of a social security fund rose to $ 137 in 700 - from $ 2020 in 132.
+A bit of bad news for some people: The maximum employee income taxable to the Social Security fund rose to $ 137 in 700, from $ 2020 in 132.

 Social security tax is a regressive tax whereby low-income individuals are paid at a higher rate than high-income individuals.

 Read also on ForumDaily: